ocaml/ocaml.org/data/tutorials/language/3ds_06_options.md

 ## The Standard Library `Option` Module

-Most of the functions in this section, as well as other useful ones, are provided by the OCaml standard library in the [`Stdlib.Option`](https://ocaml.org/api/Option.html) supporting module.
+Most of the functions in this section, as well as other useful ones, are provided by the OCaml standard library in the [`Stdlib.Option`](/api/Option.html) module.

-### Map an Option
+### Map Over an Option

 Using pattern matching, it is possible to define functions, allowing users to easily work with option values.
 Here is `map` of type `('a -> 'b) -> 'a option -> 'b option`.
 It allows us to apply a function to the value wrapped inside an `option`, if present:
 ```ocaml